markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 > **Deep Dive:** Read more about [character encoding](https://www.w3.org/International/questions/qa-what-is-encoding).

-The good news is, much of this is boilerplate, meaning every web page is going to start with the same structure.
+The good news is, much of this is boilerplate, meaning every webpage is going to start with the same structure.
 Every page needs a DOCTYPE, an `<html>` tag, a `<head>` tag, etc. It's worth typing out again and again just to reiterate their importance, but it can also be copy/pasted into future projects without harm.

 > **Pro-Tip:** Keep in mind how we've been organizing the code in our HTML file.
 New tags were put on a new line, and whenever a tag was inside of another, we indented the code.
 You could choose to write your HTML like this:
 >